RaccoonlabDev/docs/doc/charger/README.md

 Up to 100 V, 2 A per contact
 ```

-It also has SWD socket that is dedicated for updating firmware using [programmer-sniffer](doc/programmer_sniffer/README.md) device.
+It also has an SWD socket that is dedicated to updating firmware using [programmer-sniffer](doc/programmer_sniffer/README.md) device.

 ## 4. Main function description

-This node might be discribed using state machine.
+This node might be described using a state machine.

-After boot the node is in the `calibration` stage - it measures dc-dc output current using ADC multiple times and calucates average raw adc value - the offset corresponded to the zero current.
-After calibration stage the node goes to the `waiting` stage where it is ready for further work.
+After boot the node is in the `calibration` stage - it measures dc-dc output current using ADC multiple times and calculates average raw ADC value - the offset corresponded to the zero current.
+After the calibration stage, the node goes to the `waiting` stage where it is ready for further work.
 The calibration stage may be repeated only by a specific charing command.

-If node receives start charging command, it goes into `signaling` stage and then starts charging process.
+If the node receives start charging command, it goes into the `signaling` stage and then starts charging process.

 The charging process is divided into 2 main stages.
-It starts with `charging with constant current (CC)` stage then goes into `charging with constant voltage (CV)`.
+It starts with `charging with the constant current (CC)` stage then goes into `charging with the constant voltage (CV)`.

-If battery voltage more then maximum voltage (battery is charged) or less then some specific voltage (battary is not connected) or data receiving stops in goes into `check finish` stage.
-After some checks it goes into `finish` or `waiting` stages or even goes into previous stage
+If battery voltage is more than maximum voltage (battery is charged) or less than some specific voltage (battery is not connected) or data receiving stops in goes into `check finish` stage.
+After some checks, it goes into `finish` or `waiting` stages or even goes into the previous stage

-The whole state machine might be illustarted using following flowchart diagram:
+The whole state machine might be illustrated using the following flowchart diagram:

 ![charger](state_machine.png?raw=true "charger")

-The typical 2-stages charging process might me illustrated using following plot:
+The typical 2-stages charging process might be illustrated using the following plot:

 ![scheme](normal_charging_process.png?raw=true "scheme")

-During both stages this node uses I-regulator to keep constand current/voltage.
+During both stages, this node uses I-regulator to keep constant current/voltage.

-The table with parameters shown below.
+The table with parameters is shown below.

 ![scheme](params.png?raw=true "scheme")

 ## 5. Auxiliary functions description

-(in process)
+(in progress)

 ## 6. Led indication

-(in process)
+(in progress)

 ## 7. Usage example on a table

-(in process)
+(in progress)

-## 8. Real appilcation usage example
+## 8. Real application usage example

-(in process)
+(in progress)